pantry/pantry.github.io/core/extending.md

 end

 Pantry.add_server_command(CountClients)
 Pantry.add_client_command(ClientCommand)
 {% endhighlight %}

 Remember, Clients never talk directly to each other.
 All communication goes through the Server.
 In most cases, `#send_request` will be a Client command asking the Server for information.

 ### Sending and Receiving Files

 There are two ways in Pantry to pass files between the Server and its Clients/CLI.
 The first is simple, `File.read` the contents of the file into a Message, and `File.write` it out on the receiving side.
-This is recommended for any small or plain text file.
+This is recommended for any small file (binary included) or plain text file.
 In fact this is so common that Pantry provides an abstract Command encapsulating this logic: `Pantry::Commands::UploadFile`.
 Subclasses only need to specify where the file will be written out on the receiving end (e.g. [Pantry::Chef::UploadRole](https://github.com/pantry/pantry-chef/blob/master/lib/pantry/chef/upload_role.rb)).

 Larger files should use Pantry's file service.
 This service implements a reliable, chunk-based file transfer following the [ZeroMQ Transferring Files](http://zguide.zeromq.org/page:all#Transferring-Files) guide and requires a few steps to use correctly.
 This service is exposed via two methods: `server_or_client#send_file` and `server_or_client#receive_file`, but first a primer on how Pantry's file service works.